carlnienaber-ship-it/spinalapp3/project.md

 ## 2. Core Features

 - **Authentication:** Secure user login and sign-up handled by Auth0.
 Users require a specific role (`Normal User` or `Admin`) to access the application, which is configured in the Auth0 dashboard.
 Sessions are persistent.
 - **Geofencing:** Critical application functionality is locked to approved physical locations.
-A user must be within a 100-meter radius of a registered location to start a shift or submit data.
+A user must be within a 100-meter radius of a registered location to start a shift or submit data. **Users with the `Admin` role are exempt from this restriction.**
 - **Guided Shift Workflow:** A step-by-step process that ensures all tasks are completed in the correct order.
 The workflow progresses from opening to closing, with stocktakes and mid-shift tasks in between.
 - **Data Persistence:** The application state is saved to the browser's local storage, allowing a user to refresh the page or close the browser without losing their progress during a shift.
 - **Data Submission:** At the end of a shift, a comprehensive report is calculated and submitted to a secure backend for storage and later analysis.
+- **Admin Dashboard:** A secure, role-protected area for users with the `Admin` role to view and analyze submitted shift reports.

 ## 3. Technical Architecture & Build Environment